How We Professionally Purge Your Car's Entire Ventilation System — And Why It Changes Everything

 Most customers notice a dramatic difference immediately.
 The musty odor that greeted them every time they started the car is gone.
 Airflow through the vents often improves as well, since debris buildup in ductwork and on the evaporator coil restricts airflow over time.

 Within the first 24 to 48 hours, any residual antimicrobial agent smell dissipates completely, leaving the cabin smelling neutral and clean.
-We recommend leaving windows cracked for the first day and running the HVAC system on fresh air mode (not recirculation) to help the system fully flush.
+We recommend leaving windows cracked for the first day and running the HVAC system on fresh air mode — not recirculation — to help the system fully flush.

 For vehicles with severe contamination or ongoing moisture intrusion issues, a follow-up treatment at 30 days may be recommended.
+If your water intrusion traces back to a damaged sunroof seal, be sure to address that with a professional sunroof water leak repair before or alongside remediation — otherwise the mold will return.

 Ready to Breathe Clean Air in Your Car Again?